worldOneo/LowLevelScript/README.md

 # LowLevelScript
-Like JavaScript, but for low level
+Like TypeScript, but for low level
-Compiler from a small subset of JavaScript to ASM
+Compiler from a small subset of TypeScript to ASM
 Compiling a LowLevelScript gives ASM for `fasm` which can compile it to an 64bit static executable